Be As Fancy As You Wanna Be: Make Wire and Gemstone Crown Cuff Bracelets

 Princess, Queen, or Wonder Woman?
 Make Wire Crown Cuff Bracelets and Find Out!

 I think I’ve been waiting for this day since I became the editor of Jewelry Making Daily.
 I admit to being a wee bit fascinated by royalty, especially their crown jewels, and I’m particularly passionate about crowns and tiaras.
-I won’t tell you how many crowns and tiaras I may or may not have, made of wire or metal and gemstones or seashells or paper or twigs or any combination of the above.
+It’s best if I don’t tell you how many crowns and tiaras I may or may not have, made of wire or metal and gemstones or seashells or paper or twigs or any combination of the above.

 Janice modeled her crown cuff bracelets after life-size crowns she made for a friend’s wedding.
 (She shows the life-size crowns in the video and explains they’re made the same way, with heavier gauge wire.)
 Her crown cuffs are made of silver wire and genuine gemstones–as is befitting your own personal crown jewels–but you can also make more budget-friendly versions using silverplated wire (or brass if you prefer the look of yellow gold) and any beads you like.